koheimiya/checkpoint/README.md

     ...
 ```
 The command runs the `Main()` task and stores the cache right next to `taskfile.py` as `.cache/taskproc/...`.
-Please refer to `python -m taskproc.app --help` for more info.
+Please refer to `taskproc --help` for more info.

 ### Built-in properties
 Here is the built-in properties of task: